 Aphasia

 Aphasia is the inability to comprehend or formulate language because of damage to specific regions of the brain, usually from a stroke.
-The Stroke Association have produced Accessible Information Guidelines: Making Information Accessible for People With Aphasia (PDF) (Stroke Association, 2012) publication that we can help you adhere to.
+The Stroke Association have produced Accessible Information Guidelines: Making Information Accessible for People With Aphasia (PDF) (Stroke Association, 2012).

 Basic plain English and clear language